 Most of the grantmaking in support of these goals takes place through the Foundation’s thematic programs (such as American Art, Asia, Theology, or Clare Boothe Luce) or its special initiatives (like that on Religion in International Affairs).
 More details about those programs’ guidelines and lists of previous grants, including to colleges and universities, can be found by following the links above.

-- To stimulate and support scholarship, especially projects that cross disciplinary and geographic boundaries
+- To stimulate and support scholarship, especially projects that break new ground and that cross disciplinary and geographic boundaries

-- To ensure that high-quality research informs policymaking and public discussion
+- To ensure that high-quality research, especially in the humanities and qualitative social sciences, informs policymaking and public discussion

 - To prepare the next generation of diverse scholars and academic leaders